Learn how to authenticate your access to the Katalon API.

 JSON Web Token (JWT)

-JWTs are typically obtained through an authentication process and are used to access protected resources.
+JWTs are typically obtained through an authentication process to access protected resources.

 Implementation Steps